Extinction (psychology): Operant conditioning

 When the extinction of a response has occurred, the discriminative stimulus is then known as an extinction stimulus (SΔ or S-delta).
 When an S-delta is present, the reinforcing consequence which characteristically follows a behavior does not occur.
-This is the opposite of a discriminative stimulus which is a signal that reinforcement will occur.
-For instance, in an operant chamber, if food pellets are only delivered when a response is emitted in the presence of a green light, the green light is a discriminative stimulus.
-If when a red light is present food will not be delivered, then the red light is an extinction stimulus (food here is used as an example of a reinforcer).

-However, some make the distinction between extinction stimuli and "S-Delta" due to the behavior not having a reinforcement history, i.e. in an array of three items (phone, pen, paper) "Which one is the phone" the "pen" and "paper" will not produce a response in the teacher but is not technically extinction on the first trial due to selecting "pen" or "paper" missing a reinforcement history.
+This is the opposite of a discriminative stimulus, which is a signal that reinforcement will occur.
+For instance, in an operant conditioning chamber, if food pellets are only delivered when a response is emitted in the presence of a green light, the green light is a discriminative stimulus.
+If when a red light is present. food will not be delivered, then the red light is an extinction stimulus.
+(Food is used here as an example of a reinforcer.)
+However, some make the distinction between extinction stimuli and "S-Delta" due to the behavior not having a reinforcement history, i.e. in an array of three items (phone, pen, paper) "Which one is the phone" the "pen" and "paper" will not produce a response in the teacher, but is not technically extinction on the first trial due to selecting "pen" or "paper", missing a reinforcement history.
 This still would be considered as S-Delta.

-Successful Extinction Procedures

-In order for extinction to work effectively, it must be done consistently.
-Extinction is considered successful when responding in the presence of an extinction stimulus (a red light or a teacher not giving a bad student attention, for instance) is zero.
-When a behavior reappears again after it has gone through extinction, it is called spontaneous recovery.
-It (extinction) is the result of challenging behavior(s) no longer occurring without the need for reinforcement.
-If there is a relapse and reinforcements are given, the problem behavior will return.
-Extinction can be a long process; therefore, it requires that the facilitator of the procedure be completely invested from beginning to end in order for the outcome to be successful.
-The fewer challenging behaviors observed after extinction will most likely produce a less significant spontaneous recovery.
-While working towards extinction there are different distributions or schedules of when to administer reinforcements.
-Some people may use an intermittent reinforcement schedule that include: fixed ratio, variable ratio, fixed interval and variable interval.
-Another option is to use a continuous reinforcement.
-Schedules can be both fixed and variable and also the number of reinforcements given during each interval can vary.